liquidwarelabs/Stratusphere-UX/PowerTools/API-Automation/ReadMe.md

 Stratusphere API Automation<br>
 --------------
-   The REST API provided in Stratusphere allows access to all of the data in the Stratusphere database.
-Clients have ask if Stratusphere could automate the API but the shear definition of "REST" is a "PULL" technology.
+   The JSON REST API provided in Stratusphere allows access to all the data in the Stratusphere database with extensive filters, and query options.
+Clients have asked if Stratusphere could automate the API but the shear definition of "REST" is a "PULL" technology.
 This being said, it is up to external systems to pull the data required.<br>

    Stratusphere API Builder: [API Blog]<br>
    Stratusphere and API Builder Traing is avaialble: [Video Training]<br>